nisarg-chodavadiya/Customer-Churn-Analysis-and-Prediction/README.md

 **Alternate Hypothesis:** Which customers are using data without subscribing to data plan are not prone to churn.

 **Permutation Experiments**
-* In this test random sample of 10 customers will be taken.
+* In this test random sample of 20 customers will be taken.
-* That 10 customers will be in two groups.
+* That 20 customers will be in two groups.
 * Group2: Customers which are using data without subscribing data plan.
-* Group1: All remaining Customers which are not in Group2
+* Group1: All remaining Customers which are not in Group2.
 * Find the churn ratio in both groups.
-* If the null hypothesis is acceptable then Churn Ratio of (Group2 > Group1) in >5% of number of the permutation experiments.

 **Test Result**
-* ~80% of experiments are in favor of the null hypothesis.
+* ~70% of experiments are in favor of the null hypothesis.
 * Null hypothesis accepted.
 * All conclusions on customer analysis are going right.